VickyViana/vehicles_insight/README.md

 - Column's name.
 - Column's type.
 - Amount of Null values per column.
-- Minimun and maximun value (numerical columns).
+- Minimun and maximun value of every column.

 You just need to follow the instructions and ask for the data you need.
-I hope it will useful!
+I hope it will be useful!

 ![Image](https://static01.nyt.com/images/2019/08/23/business/22altwheels-print/merlin_143586180_14a6ff05-1d5b-4eea-9c80-5d3dd82373c7-superJumbo.jpg)